Skip to Content

 The York House Watergate is one of the few remaining watergates that used to provide entry to the riverside mansions that lined the shores of the river.

-Tucked away down a narrow alley that begins about halfway up Villers Street, the gate shows just how much the Thames was narrowed when it was banked- it stands just under 144 metres from the bank of the Thames today.
+Tucked away down a narrow alley that begins about halfway up Villiers Street, the gate shows just how much the Thames was narrowed when it was banked- it stands just under 144 metres from the bank of the Thames today.

 Read More: Cool Things to See in and Around Covent Garden